-Remember!
-The biopsy must be performed early.
-It must cover the lesional area in sufficient depth and width (transition from healthy to diseased), so that the triggering vascular problem can be reliably assessed on average.
-Stepped incisions are absolutely necessary!
+Notice.
+The biopsy must be performed at an early stage.
+It must cover the lesional area sufficiently deeply and broadly (transition from healthy to diseased) so that the triggering vascular problem can be reliably assessed in the incision.
+Step cuts are mandatory!

-- Atrophic epithelium.
-In the middle and deep layers of the dermis rather thin, perivascular, lymphocytic infiltrate as well as dilated vessels, partly filled with erythrocytes or filled with different old, hyaline thrombi (almost obligatory phenomenon).
-These fibrinoid sputum leads to hyalinization and infarction of the vessel wall, with subsequent focal necrobiosis and necrosis.
+Atrophic epithelium.
+In the middle and deep layers of the dermis, rather sparse, perivascular, lymphocytic infiltrate as well as dilated vessels, partly bulging with erythrocytes or filled with various old, hyaline thrombi (almost obligatory phenomenon).
+These fibrinoid effusions lead to hyalinization and infarction of the vessel wall, with subsequent focal necrobiosis and necrosis.

 Direct ImmunofluorescenceThis section has been translated automatically.